New Year Offer 2026! Enjoy 10% OFF on all our training courses. Use code ” LEARN2026 “. Find out more!

 📘 PMP Connection: Executing Process Group, Issue Management, Leadership, Communications

-3️⃣ Recovery (Closure & Stabilization Phase)
+3️⃣ Recovery (Closure amp; Stabilization Phase)

 Recovery focuses on restoring normal operations and building resilience against future disasters.